pyabb/sistema-escolar/README.md

 * Generate automatic loading of environment variables.
 * Create a basic `.env` file.

-The objective is to migrate structured code to object-oriented programming.
-But this task could take a much weeks.
+The objective is fix any problem but this task could take a many weeks.
 <br>
 If you need a business application with native PHP then consider using PHP composer for packages deployment like:
 * Dotenv
 * Composer autoload
 * Symfony Yaml
 * ORM (Eloquent or Doctrine)

-New or fixed features will be implemented in a separate branch.
-The steps are:
-* Create a branch with a new feature for the project.
-* Testing the new feature.
-* Pull request into develop branch.

 You can see all changelogs [here](changelogs/en.md)